 The Tiffin Allegro Breeze's sleeping options feature a small sofa bed and either a king- or queen-sized main bed depending on your choice.
 While this limits the total sleeping areas, the RV is spacious enough to accommodate six people due to its large living room area.

-One of the best features of the Tiffin Allegro Breeze is the spaciousness of the living room area.
+One of the best features of the Tiffin Allegro Breeze is the size of the living room area.
 There's plenty of space to walk around or even bring in an extra chair or mattress.
 The entire living area is bright and comfortable, making it ideal for any vacation.

 Additionally, there's the digital dashboard and VIP smart steering wheel that make driving the Tiffin Allegro a breeze.
 Along with this is the Powerglide chassis that makes the ride smooth and comfortable regardless of the distance.
 The independent front suspension ensures that speed bumps and debris don't affect your driving experience quality.